PavlosTzitzos/van-der-pol-oscillator/README.md

 VanDerPolOscillatorHDL(): The version of actual hardware using systemC (an attempt).

+To View Classes in a Visual way you can use the VS Tool [Class Designer](https://learn.microsoft.com/en-us/visualstudio/ide/class-designer/designing-and-viewing-classes-and-types?view=vs-2022).

 ## ToDo List :
 - [ ] Write the report using latex. (check below)
 - [ ] make plot of state variables x1 vs x2 using GnuPlot.